'Ultra-rare' purple-pink diamond sells for a record $26.6M

 In 2017, a 59.60-carat pink diamond known as the Pink Star became the most expensive jewel ever to sell at auction when it went for $71.2 million at Sotheby's in Hong Kong.
 Prior to that, the previous world auction record for a pink diamond was $46.16 million, the amount paid for the 24.78-carat Graff Pink in Geneva in 2010.

-Pink stones now account for five of the 10 most valuable diamonds ever to sell at auction, said the head of next month's auction, Benoit Repellin.
+Speaking prior to the sale, Repellin said pink stones accounted for five of the 10 most valuable diamonds ever to sell at auction.

 "These exceptional sales, all realized in the last decade are a testament to the growing appreciation, and awareness of the great scarcity of these natural treasures around the world," he said in a press statement, "and with the supply of these beautiful stones becoming ever more limited, they are likely to continue to become even more prized."